torstenschenk/ModellbasierterEntwurf/README.md

 # ModellbasierterEntwurf

-Welcome to Pynq developement @ beuth University of applied science
+Welcome to Pynq development @ beuth University of applied science